Epigram Books and Storytel launch new horror fiction prize

-The Storytel Epigram Horror Prize, which will split $10,000 between 11 winners, is open for submissions until May 30.
+The Storytel Epigram Horror Prize, which will split $10,000 among 11 winners, is open for submissions until May 30.

 The award is for Singapore residents aged 16 and above.
-Participants must submit a short story manuscript of between 4,000 to 7,000 words in English in a horror genre - for example, ghost stories, dark fantasy, weird fiction and more.
+Participants must submit a short story manuscript of between 4,000 and 7,000 words in English in a horror genre - for example, ghost stories, dark fantasy and weird fiction.
 New original translations of non-English works are also eligible.

 All winning entries will be published in an anthology by Epigram and featured in audiobooks on Storytel, which has 1.8 million subscribers worldwide.